nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Working with the API

-When querying data the Nuxt content module gives you access to the API so that you can query it directly to see what is being returned.
-You have access to the API in dev mode with the following url: [http://localhost:3000/_content/](http://localhost:3000/_content/).
+When querying data the Content module gives us access to the API so that we can query it directly to see what is being returned.
+We have access to the API in dev mode with the following url: [http://localhost:3000/_content/](http://localhost:3000/_content/).
 In our example this will be empty as our articles are in a folder called articles therefore we need to use this url [http://localhost:3000/_content/articles](http://localhost:3000/_content/articles) to see our list of articles.

 <div class="Alert">